 Her early volunteering experiences as a therapist in Quito, Ecuador, marked her with a strong sense of social justice.
 She volunteered in the women’s prison, in public and private psychiatric centres, public hospitals, and a foundation for children with cerebral palsy.
 After this, she spent 6 years working in the Human Resources sector.

 In Bogotá, Colombia, while attending her postgraduate studies in systemic therapy, she started her own private practice, worked as a psychotherapist in a government program for the social reinsertion of families displaced by war and drugs; and assessed an NGO with qualitative research methodologies.
 She worked as a counsellor at the psychology assessment centre for the university community, and in the facilities that the university provided for the broader public.

-Since 2013 she´s been working with Moose Anger Management and Healing Anger.
-Her work focusses on the complexities that surround unsatisfactory relationships, with those that want to transform anger into personal growth and intimacy.
-Alejandra is also trained to become a professional coach in order to bring an additional perspective to assist her clients.
+Since 2013 she has been working with Moose Anger Management and Healing Anger.
+Her work focuses on the complexities that surround unsatisfactory relationships, with those that want to transform anger into personal growth and intimacy.
+Alejandra also has training as a professional coach in order to bring an additional perspective to assist her clients.

 Through conversations with Alejandra, clients gain new perspectives on the challenges facing them, which allows them to co-create a tailor made process of change that focuses on their own resources and strengths.
 Having lived in 4 different countries, Alejandra´s clients appreciate her ability to work with cultural awareness and transitions.